Forceflow/trimesh2/README.md

 ## Getting started
  * Download a [prebuilt release](https://github.com/Forceflow/trimesh2/releases) of trimesh2 or build the library yourself.
 The static library will be called `trimesh.lib`, the debug version is `trimeshd.lib`.
   * For **Windows**, build solutions for VS2017 and VS2019 are provided in the `mscv`folder.
-All solutions work in the free Community Editions of VS.
+All solutions are verified working in the [free Community Editions](https://visualstudio.microsoft.com/vs/community/) of VS.
-    * The built library will be placed in a folder named `lib.(architecture).(visual studio version)`.
+    * The built libraries will be placed in a folder named `lib.(architecture).(visual studio version)` in the trimesh2 root folder.
 For example, for a 64-bit Visual Studio 2017 build, it will be `lib.win64.vs141`.
-    * The builds of the utilities will be placed in a folder named `util.(architecture).(visual studio version)`.
+    * The built utilities will be placed in a folder named `util.(architecture).(visual studio version)` in the trimesh2 root folder.
 For example, for a 32-bit Visual Studio 2019, they will be in `util.win32.vs142`.
    * For **Linux**, a makefile is provided.
 You might need additional packages before you can build on your system.
 On Ubuntu these are: `mesa-common-dev libglu1-mesa-dev libxi-dev`.
    * I'm being told it builds on **OSX** using the provided makefile too, but I have no way to check.
 If you encounter problems, please, file an issue report :)
  * In your own project, make sure you include the header `include/TriMesh.h`, and make sure the static library is in your build path.
 All Trimesh2 functions will be in the `TriMesh` namespace.
- * For inspiration on how to use the library, check out the utilities in the `utilsrc` folder, or just start by loading a model : `TriMesh* themesh = TriMesh::read(filename);`
+ * For inspiration on how to use the library and its various features, check out the utilities in the `utilsrc` folder, or just start by loading a model : `TriMesh* themesh = TriMesh::read(filename);`.
+Of cou

 ## Info
 Legacy: